jacius/dixi/README.markdown

 Dixi = Docs + Wiki
 ------------------

-Dixi is a wiki app specifically designed for maintaining software documentation collaboratively.
-It is powered by Ruby, Sinatra, and Git.
+Dixi is a wiki app designed for creating and maintaining Ruby software documentation (especially library API docs) collaboratively.
+It is powered by Ruby, Sinatra, and Git (via Grit).

-Dixi is still in early development, so don't expect much at the moment.
-If you want to help, please email jacius+dixi at gmail.com or send a message to jacius on github.
+Dixi is still in early development (as of December 2009), so don't expect anything fancy yet.
+If you want to help make Dixi the most kickass documentation system ever, please email jacius+dixi at gmail.com or send a message to jacius on github.

 Why should I use Dixi?